School governors make up the governing board

 school, but all schools and academies have parent governors and the

-- Additional governors – appointed by the local authority to
+governors – appointed by the Local Authority to schools causing

-- Associate members – not governors but appointed to the
+– not governors but appointed to the governing board because they

 See paper below detailing categories

 of governors and how they are elected or appointed.